Why You Should Start Using Behavioral Segmentation

 Once you’re set up with Heap, you’ll see what users are doing on the platform in real time.
 As you collect more and more of this data, you can start comparing different groups based on hundreds of actions and use your findings to improve the user experience for each.

 Just install a single tracking code to begin visualizing activity in your product.
-Your Heap dashboard will start to populating with event data you can later use to create segments.
+Your Heap dashboard will start to populate with event data you can later use to create segments.

 Heap’s Segments feature allows you to create segments based on any combination of user-level properties and actions they’ve taken on your site.
 To do this, visit Define > Segments in your Heap account and click the ‘+ New Segment’ button.
 Then, enter the name of your new segment and select the appropriate category and filters.